 Discover the rich ecosystems, and wildlife such as koalas, eagles and dolphins as you paddle a canoe or kayak along the Bellinger River with Bellingen Canoe Adventures.
 As well as offering canoe hire, they also do guided day trips, including whitewater rafting for adrenaline junkies.

-Just half an hour from Bellingen, the Dorrigo National Park offers stunning scenery with cascading falls, ancient Gondwana rainforest and elevated views from the Dorrigo Rainforest Centre’s canopy boardwalk.
+Just half an hour from Bellingen, Dorrigo National Park offers stunning scenery with cascading falls, ancient Gondwana rainforest and elevated views from Dorrigo Rainforest Centre’s canopy skywalk.
+Tackle one of the park's beautiful hikes, such as the Crystal Shower Falls WalkRed Cedar Falls Walking Track or Rosewood Creek Walking Track.

-Bellingen is famed for its cultural festivals, with inquisitive minds meeting in an environment rich with natural inspiration.
-The annual Readers and Writers Festival focuses exclusively on Australian writers; while the Bellingen Fine Music Festival is a four-day celebration of classical music from a range of eras and cultures.
-The monthly Bellingen Community Markets is also a popular event, focusing on community, diversity and local crafts and producer; while the weekly Bellingen Farmers and Produce Market showcases regional specialties and produce straight from the farm.
+Bellingen is famed for its cultural festivals.
+The annual Readers and Writers Festival focuses exclusively on Australian writers; while the Bellingen Memorial Hall hosts a myriad of events from music and comedy to theatre and film.
+The monthly Bellingen Community Markets is also a popular event, focusing on community, diversity, local crafts and producers; while the weekly Bellingen Farmers Market showcases regional specialties and produce straight from the farm.

 Family shopping at the local markets in Bellingen on the North Coast